idarbandi/iTodo/README.md

 ```

-Feel free to customize this template with specific details about your project.
-If there are any additional sections or details you’d like to include, just let me know!
+Feel free to customize this template further to better fit your project's specifics.
+If there are any additional sections or details you’d like to include, let me know!